giantswarm/docs/src/content/support/p1-process/index.md

 ### Closing up

 When we close the incident the work is not yet finished.
-We write down a [PostMortem]() document to detail all information collected through the incndent and share with the customer.
+We write down a [PostMortem](https://docs.giantswarm.io/support/overview/#postmortem-process) document to detail all information collected through the incident and share with the customer.
 We usually create follow ups that convert in tickets to our product teams so we can improve our service and avoid same mistake twice.

 ## More info